Back to National Guide

 What's Included in the Price

 • Site assessment.
-Inspection of the cable route, wall construction, underground obstacles, and switchboard capacity.
+Inspection of the cable route, wall construction (brick veneer, bluestone, sandstone, or rendered), underground obstacles, and switchboard capacity.
+For heritage properties, the electrician should assess whether council approval is needed for external conduit.

 • Cable run.
-Surface-mount conduit along walls, underground in conduit, or a combination depending on route and aesthetics.
-All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths and RCD protection for outdoor circuits.
+UV-stabilised surface-mount conduit along walls, underground in orange heavy-duty conduit, or a combination depending on route and aesthetics.
+All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths of 300mm in conduit and RCD protection for outdoor circuits.

 • Trenching.
 For underground runs.
-Adelaide's soils vary from sandy near the coast to clay in the eastern suburbs.
+Adelaide's soils vary from sandy near the coast to heavy clay in the eastern suburbs, with rocky subsoil possible in the Hills.

 What Affects the Cost

 • Distance from power source.
 Shorter runs through one wall are far cheaper than underground cable across the property.
-Adelaide's established suburbs often have shorter runs than sprawling outer suburbs.
+Adelaide's established suburbs often have shorter runs (10–20 metres to a shed) than Perth's larger blocks, which is one reason costs can sit at the lower end.

 • Wall construction.
 Bluestone and sandstone, common in Adelaide's character suburbs, are extremely hard to drill.
-Brick veneer is standard and manageable.
+Core-drilling through stone takes 2–3 times longer than brick veneer and wears through masonry bits faster.
+Brick veneer (standard in post-war suburbs) is routine.
 Timber framing is quickest.

 • Heritage restrictions.
-North Adelaide, Colonel Light Gardens, and parts of Unley have heritage overlays.
-External conduit runs may need to be concealed or painted to match, and some modifications need council approval.
+North Adelaide, Colonel Light Gardens, Walkerville, and parts of Unley have heritage overlays.
+External conduit runs may need to be concealed or painted to match existing finishes, and some modifications need council approval before work begins.

 • Soil type.
-Sandy soils near the coast (Glenelg, Henley Beach) are easy to trench.
-Heavy clay in the eastern suburbs (Burnside, Norwood) is harder.
-Adelaide Hills properties may have rocky subsoil.
-Cable sizing must comply with AS/NZS 3008 voltage drop limits on longer runs.
+Sandy soils near the coast (Glenelg, Henley Beach, Semaphore) are easy to trench.
+Heavy clay in the eastern suburbs (Burnside, Norwood, Kensington) is harder.
+Adelaide Hills properties (Stirling, Crafers, Aldgate) may have rocky subsoil.
+Cable sizing must comply with AS/NZS 3008 voltage drop limits on longer runs, requiring 4mm² or 6mm² cable over 20 metres.

 • Switchboard capacity.
-Older Adelaide homes often have outdated switchboards with limited space.
+Older Adelaide homes (1950s–1970s) often have outdated switchboards with limited spare ways.
 Adding an outdoor circuit may trigger a partial or full board upgrade.

 • UV and heat.
-Adelaide regularly exceeds 40 degrees in summer.
-Fittings and conduit need UV stabilisation.
-Standard plastic fittings crack and discolour in Adelaide's summer UV within a couple of years.
+Adelaide regularly exceeds 40 degrees in summer and has intense UV exposure.
+Standard non-UV-stabilised plastic fittings crack and discolour within 2–3 years.
+All surface-mount conduit and weatherproof fittings must be UV-rated for Adelaide conditions.

-A weatherproof powerpoint mounted on a brick veneer wall near an existing indoor circuit, with a short cable run through sandy coastal soil, sits toward $1,300.
-An underground cable run through a character suburb with stone wall penetration, heavy clay soil, heritage overlay compliance, and a switchboard upgrade to accommodate the new circuit, pushes toward $3,850.
+A weatherproof Clipsal GPO mounted on a brick veneer wall near an existing indoor circuit, with a short cable run through sandy coastal soil, sits toward $1,300.
+An underground cable run through a character suburb with bluestone wall penetration, heavy clay soil, heritage overlay compliance requiring painted conduit, and a switchboard upgrade to accommodate the new circuit, pushes toward $3,850.

 Adelaide-Specific Considerations